flywhc/FileToC/readme.md

 * Web Server examples by using ESPAsyncWebServer (for ESP32 and ESP8266) and ESP8266WiFi (for ESP8266 only)

 ## Supported Platforms
-Arduino ESP8266 and ESP32.
-Tested on ESP-01S.
+* Arduino ESP8266 and ESP32.

-Others may work with minor modifications.
+* Others may work with minor modifications.
+* Tested boards:
+  * ESP-01S.
+  * ESP32 S3 Pico
+* LED_BUILTIN definition
+* Other development boards may need to modify the LED_BUILTIN definition in ESPAsyncWebServer.ino according to the onboard LED port.

 ## Usage
 ### Prepare python environment